Importing from Microsoft Excel or other spreadsheet?

 Here's a video to get you started.
 Please watch it first, but please remember that despite what's in the video The information below basically duplicates what's in the video:

-Basically, here's the key.
-What you will want to do is to get your logbook data in Excel into a very plain format where each column is exactly one field (such as "PIC" or "Date") and each row is exactly one flight.
+The goal will be to get your logbook data in Excel into a very plain format where each column is exactly one field (such as "PIC" or "Date") and each row is exactly one flight.

 To accomplish this, remove any extraneous columns, rows, or formatting (including blank columns and rows and 'headers' that span more than one column/row).
 However, our system has become increasingly smart and sophisticated so you might not need to do anything

 First - what is CSV?
 Comma-separated Values (CSV) is a widely used file format that